7 Sex Toys For Couples Tested, Reviewed, And Ranked — From Least To Most Buzzworthy

-Who I'd Recommend It To: Everyone with a vagina.
+Who I'd Recommend It To: Everyone with a vulva.

 Roughly half the size of a small hand, like The Leaf Life, this sort of rests over your mons pubis while you hold it, giving you a nice feeling like it's "hooking" onto your clit.
 The tip is just strong, soft, and wide enough; providing a deep, dependable, and not-buzzy vibration that it isn't too loud.